jundalisay/spblist/content/en/research/kant/peace/section-02.md

 ---
 heading: Section 2
-title: "THE DEFINITIVE ARTICLES OF A PERPETUAL PEACE BETWEEN STATES"
-description: "Vortex Atoms"
+title: "The Definitive Articles Of A Perpetual Peace"
+description: "A state of peace among men who live side by side is not the natural state, which is rather to be described as a state of war"
-weight: 48
+weight: 8
 image: "/covers/kant.jpg"
 ---

-A state of peace among men who live side by side is not the natural state (status naturalis), which[p.
-118] is rather to be described as a state of war:[116] that is to say, although there is not perhaps always actual open hostility, yet there is a constant threatening that an outbreak may occur.
+A state of peace among men who live side by side is not the natural state, which is rather to be described as a state of war.

+There is no actual open hostility.
+Yet there is a constant threatening that an outbreak may occur.

 Thus the state of peace must be established.[117]
 For the mere[p.
 119] cessation of hostilities is no guarantee of continued peaceful relations, and unless this guarantee is given by every individual to his neighbour—which can only be done in a state of society regulated by law—one man is at liberty to challenge another and treat him as an enemy.[118]